mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 ![Class Diagram of Concrete Containers and Nodes](../../CommonResources/Media/AMQP.ConcreteContainersNodes.png)

-The AMQP transport specification defines a peer-to-peer protocol for transferring messages between **Nodes** in an AMQP network.
-In order for communication to occur between nodes in different **Containers** a connection needs be established.
+In order for communication to occur between **Nodes** in different **Containers** a connection needs be established.
 An AMQP connection consists of a full-duplex, reliably ordered sequence of frames.
 A frame is a stream of bytes carried on the wire.
 Connections have a negotiated maximum frame size (length of the stream).
-It is assumed connections are transient and can fail for a variety of reasons resulting in the loss of an unknown number of frames.
+It is assumed that connections are transient and can fail for a variety of reasons resulting in the loss of an unknown number of frames.

 The network connection is thus anchored on the container.
 It is initiated by the container in the client role making an outbound TCP socket connection to a container in the listener role, which listens for and accepts inbound TCP connections.
 The connection handshake includes: